helios-h2020/h.app-MediaStreaming/README.md

 - Open Android Studio and open an existing project from the directory of your code downloaded.
 (To install Android Studio follow the next link: https://developer.android.com/studio/install)

-- To generate an Apk file form the code, select the Build option in the Menu Bar, select Build Bundles / Apk and select Build Apk.
+- To generate an Apk file from the code, select the Build option in the Menu Bar, select Build Bundles / Apk and select Build Apk.
 Once generated, you can find the file in (you can rename the file as you like):

 <img src="https://raw.githubusercontent.com/helios-h2020/h.app-MediaStreaming/master/doc/build.PNG" alt="Built Apk">

 ## Functionalities of the module:

+This is a brief description of the modules used in the application.

 ### Live Video Streaming:
 This functionality allows the user to stream the video from the device camera to the Personal Storage via RTMP.
 To use this capability, an RTMP server is needed.
 To start the video streaming it is necessary to introduce the RTMP url like this: `rtmp://$IP_of_server:1936/$App/$stream_name`.